Pilot for Anti-Racism Research

 • analysis of new or existing data that informs or examines the effects of racist policies or anti-racist initiatives;

-• a historical analysis of the roots in racism of current policies or institutions with a focus on addressing these roots in current policy and practice in the biomedical research or healthcare setting;
+• a historical analysis of the racist origins of current policies or institutions with a focus on addressing racism in today’s policy and practice in the biomedical research or healthcare setting;

 • evaluations of anti-racist policies, programs or training initiatives.